rgeorgia/biblenotes/content/life-group/romans_week6.md

 ## Week 6: The Triumph of Grace

+## Reflection and Discussion

+**1a**.
+Refute: since more sinning results in more grace we should sin more.

+Since we are raised with Christ, we should walk in the newness of life.
+Our old self is crucified and we are no longer enslaved by sin. **Do not** let sin reign in your mortal bodies.

+**1b**.
+What is the relationship between Romans 6:1-11 and 6:12-14

+Verse 12 - Therefore...
+Because of what is revealed in 1 to 11, the believer should not choose sin over righteousness.
+We should not LET sin have dominion.

+This is how we respond to the truth of 1 to 11.
+And yet the "doing" produces a perpetual cycle of faith and obedience.
+This is a synergistic relationship, in that the believer and God work together, in concert.

+**1c**.
+If Paul tells the believer to pursue sacrificial obedience, why does he say we are not under the law?

+We are _sacrificing_ or denying self to mortify the flesh in order to serve Christ.
+Not only that we deny ourselves to become more like Christ in word, deed, thought and attitude.

+**1d**.
+According to 6:15-23, can you not be a slave to something?

+No. We are either slaves to sin or slaves to Christ and righteousness.

+**2a**.
+What is the basic point of 7:1-6?

+This continues the theme that we can over come sin because we are not under or bound to the law.
+We were bound to the law, but then we died, and raising with Christ we are no longer bound.
+We are free to be with and serve Christ.

+**2c**.
+If the law is so "negative", why does Paul say it's good?

+Because it is holy and good.
+It reveals and exposes our sin.

 ## Willing Submission

 - "So you must **consider** yourselves dead to sin and alive to God in Christ Jesus."